 - To disseminate information about the progress of dementia research

-Dementia is the second leading cause of death in Australia and investment in research will help minimise its impact in the future.
+Dementia is the second leading cause of death in Australia and provisional data is showing that dementia will likely soon be the leading cause of death.
+Investment in research will help minimise its impact in the future.

 Scientists are working hard to delay, prevent and ultimately find a cure for dementia.
 The major barriers to the development of new interventions and treatments in Australia are the lack of research capacity, funding and infrastructure.